Ardingly

 Ardingly (/ˈɑrdɪŋlaɪ/ AR-ding-lye) is an English village and civil parish in the Mid Sussex district of West Sussex, England.
 The village is in the High Weald Area of Outstanding Natural Beauty about 33 mi south of London and 33 mi east-north-east of the county town of Chichester.
 The parish covers an area of 3974 acres.
-The 2011 Census recorded a population of 1,936 an increase from 1,833 in 2001.
+The Office for National Statistics estimated the population in 2022 to be 1,900.

 Heritage

 There is mention of a place Ertlyngeleghe, in 1396, which may refer to Ardingly.

 St Peter's parish church, towards the western end of the village, dates from the 14th century.

 Kew's wild botanic garden, Wakehurst (previously known as Wakehurst Place) is about 1.5 mi north of the village.
 Ardingly Reservoir is about 1 mi west of the village.
 The Big-Upon-Little rock formation is close to a footpath between Ardingly and West Hoathly.